 - Add the lemon zest and juice, garlic, butter, salt and black pepper.
 Stir well to combine.

-- CHICKEN: Carefully separate the skin from the meat where possible and spread half the butter under the skin.
+- Carefully separate the skin from the meat where possible and spread half the butter under the skin.
 Spread the other half of the butter over the chicken.

 - Stuff the cavity of the chicken with the lemon halves and herb sprigs.